 In August, Google acquired chatbot startup Character.AI for $2.7 billion.
 Amazon completed a $4 billion investment in Anthropic in March and announced another deal with Adept AI, while Microsoft “hired away the head of Inflection AI” reports the Washington Post.

-The Future of Life Institute (FLI) also has expertise in artificial intelligence.
-The non-profit organization, founded in 2014 by MIT professor Max Tegmark, Skype co-founder Jaan Tallinn, and UCSC cosmologist Anthony Aguirre, is committed to ensuring the secure development of technologies that focus on the common good.
+The non-profit organization Future of Life Insitute (FLI), founded in 2014 by MIT professor Max Tegmark, Skype co-founder Jaan Tallinn, and UCSC cosmologist Anthony Aguirre, addresses these and other questions surrounding AI.
+The NGO is committed to ensuring the secure development of emerging technologies to benefit society.

 At Web Summit in Lisbon, Europe’s largest technology conference, the organization hosted an AI reception get-together.
-Here I met Emilia Javorsky, Director of the Futures Program at the FLI to discuss the societal risks posed by big tech AI monopolies.
-She breaks down the different dimensions of power concentration and explains what impact it could have on our lives.
+Here, I met Emilia Javorsky, Director of the Futures Program at the FLI to discuss the societal risks posed by potential big-tech AI monopolies.
+She breaks down the different dimensions of power concentration and explains what impact it could have on all our lives.

-The Overview: In a podcast you mentioned the importance of addressing the risks of AI monopolies.
-To set the stage, could you break down the different areas of power concentration?
+The Overview: Within your work, you address the risks of AI monopolies.
+To set the stage, can you please break down the different areas of power concentration?

 These large general-purpose AI systems are incredibly expensive to train.
 They require a lot of capital and they will make a lot of capital.
 So they are systems that will further concentrate financial power into the hands of a few corporate actors.